okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/implement-oauth-for-okta-serviceapp/create-serviceapp-grantscopes/index.md

 ### Grant allowed scopes

-When a request is sent to the Okta Org Authorization Server, it validates all of the requested scopes in the OAuth2 token request against the service app's grants collection.
+When a request is sent to the Okta Org Authorization Server's `/token` endpoint, it validates all of the requested scopes in the request against the service app's grants collection.
 The scope is granted if the scope exists in the service app's grants collection.

 > **Note:** You can find a list of available values for `scopeId` on the [Scopes & supported endpoints](/docs/guides/implement-oauth-for-okta/scopes/) page.